-When children in foster care join the family mealtime can become a challenge.
+When children in foster care join, each family meal can become a challenge.
 Children from difficult places are often accustomed to processed, bland, and low-nutrition foods, not healthy or varied meals.
 Mealtime behavior aside, just encouraging these children to try new foods can be a trial in itself.

 However, family meals don’t have to be a battle ground.
 As with many things in foster care, the groundwork for meltdown free (and even enjoyable) dining must begin with the parents.
 Through experience, research, and consulting veteran foster parents, I’ve compiled a few tips to help all families (foster, adoptive, or otherwise) make dinners together peaceful and productive.